ricdezen/ricdezen.github.io/_posts/2020-11-28-naive-sorting.md

 For the sake of simplicity we will work primarily on numerical values, sorted in increasing order.

-Finally, you just need to have basic `for` loop and `array` knowledge.
-We will be assuming array indexes to start from 0.
+Finally, you just need to know what a for loop and an array/list are.
+You don't?
+Why are you even here?

 ## Selection sort

-**Selection sort** really has to be the easiest sorting algorithm there is.
-While writing code is one thing, I'm pretty sure the idea behind it should be understandable from any elementary schooler.
+**Selection sort** has to be the easiest sorting algorithm there is.
+Writing code is one thing, understanding the concept behind something is another deal.
+Even an elementary student can understand what selection sort is about.

 It works as follows:
 1. Given array $A$, of length $n$, find the minimum element.
-2. Switch the minimum element with the first.
-This means you have put the minimum element to its final, sorted position.
+2. When the array will be sorted, this minimum will have to be the first element, so switch the minimum with the first.
+You have already sorted one element.
 3. Now find the second-to-smallest element.
-Since you know that the smallest is in the first position, you can just find the minimum among the remaining $n-1$ elements, starting from position $1$.
+Since we said that the smallest is already at its rightful place, you can just find the minimum among the remaining $n-1$ elements, which means starting from position $1$.
-4. Switch this second-to-smallest element with the second element of $A$.
+4. Switch this second-to-smallest element with the second element of $A$, for the same reason as in point (2).
 5. Continue like this until you have sorted $A$ completely.

 We can generalize this by saying that we are iterating trough the array.
-At the i-th iteration we try to find the minimum value among the ones at positions $i$ up to $n-1$.
+At the i-th iteration we try to find the minimum value among the ones from positions $i$ to $n-1$.
 We then switch this minimum value with the one at position $i$.

 <img src="/assets/charts/selectionsort.svg" alt="Explanatory chart" width="100%"/>